Wiliame Katonivere: Political career

-Presidency (2021–present)
+Presidency (2021–2024)

 Katonivere was sworn in as the 6th President of Fiji on 12 November 2021 succeeding Jioji Konrote.
 At 57, he is the youngest person to have assumed the office.
 He is the second President to come from the Northern Division (after Ratu Penaia Ganilau).
 Katonivere took the oath of office in front of Speaker Epeli Nailatikau and was awarded the 100 men Guard of Honour.

 On 22 November 2021, Katonivere opened the new session of Parliament and delivered his key note address.
 He urged all eligible Fijians to be vaccinated against COVID-19 and warned about sudden price hikes in anticipation of borders reopening on 1 December 2021.
 He also supports the work of government for equality.

+On 23 October 2024 he declined to be nominated for a second term as president.
+His term will end when a new president is elected on 31 October.

 Electoral history

 2021 Fijian presidential election

-Katonivere was nominated as the FijiFirst government's candidate for the position of president of Fiji by Prime Minister Frank Bainimarama, while Teimumu Kepa was nominated by Opposition Whip Lynda Tabuya.
+Katonivere was nominated as the FijiFirst government's candidate for the position of President of Fiji by Prime Minister Frank Bainimarama, while Teimumu Kepa was nominated by Opposition Whip Lynda Tabuya.
 He was able to gain the support of a majority of MPs in the first round of voting, thus defeating Kepa.
 An opposition MP, Mosese Bulitavu of SODELPA, had also voted for Katonivere.